Rules & Guidelines

-- Fill out out our online entry form and submit your payment online via credit card or PayPal.
+- Fill out out our online entry form and submit your payment online via credit card.

 - The entry form will prompt you to upload your file.
 Please upload only one file.
 It should include both your synopsis and the opening of your manuscript.
 (Acceptable formats: .doc, .docx, and .pdf)

 - Once you upload your documents and submit your payment, you will receive an automated confirmation email.
 There is nothing further you need to do at this time.